Efflorescence Removal TIPS

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-The use of water is not recommended.
+Another key point is the use of water is not recommended.
 The water will dissolve some of the salts and actually drive them back into the masonry.
 These salts will subsequently re-appear when this secondary water evaporates.

-In the most severe cases, dilute solutions of muriatic acid can be used.
+It's important to realize that dilute solutions of muriatic acid can be used.
 However, BEWARE of this method.

 Muriatic acid can cause serious eye and skin burns.
 The vapors are also very toxic.
 Muriatic acid, improperly applied to a masonry surface, can 'burn' the brick and cause discoloration.